THE VFA PIONEER HISTORIES PROJECT

 JW: Tell us a little about your childhood?
 Ethnicity, siblings, parents, anything you think maybe influenced you to become the person you became.

 SM: I’m White and Jewish, and I came from a Jewish family.
 My parents both grew up in New Haven, Connecticut.
-My father was in the hotel and motel business, restaurant business, and we moved around Connecticut quite a bit.
-I have one sister, an older sister.
-Our mother died when I was 12.
-She had lung cancer, and so that was pretty devastating.
-Then my father remarried and he married a woman named Katherine Hadley-Michel, who came from quite a different background.
-She came from a very upper-class, White, Protestant background, but she had gone to Vasser College and converted to Judaism while she was there and she became quite an ardent Zionist.
+My father was in the hotel, motel and restaurant business, and we moved around Connecticut quite a bit as he started new businesses.
+My family is complicated.
+My mother died when I was 12.
+She had lung cancer, and so that was pretty devastating to me and my older sister, Andrea.
+After her death, we moved to Poughkeepsie, New York, where my father met and remarried, to a woman named Katherine Hadley Michel, who came from quite a different background: very upper-class, White, Protestant.
+She had gone to Vassar College and while she was there, she converted to Judaism and became quite an ardent Zionist.

 JW: I have a book for you.
-It’s called something like the Misplaced Adjective something like that.
+It’s called something like the Misplaced Adjective, or something like that.

 SM: I could probably write that book, although I have written a number of other ones.
-Anyway, my sister and I were among the only Jewish kids at this school but we still had a very good experience.
-My sister went on to Wellesley.
-I graduated, and I initially went to Stanford for two years, but I had been living in a dorm under very strict parietal rules for four years in boarding school, and I had to go through the same thing at Stanford, and I decided I didn’t want to do that anymore.
-So, I transferred to Barnard because I knew I could live off campus in New York City.
+Anyway, my sister and I were among the only Jewish kids at this school, but we still had a very good experience.
+My sister went on to Wellesley and I initially went to Stanford for two years, but at Burnham I had been living in a dorm under very strict parietal rules for four years, and when I had to go through the same thing at Stanford (while the male students had no such restrictions), I decided I didn’t want to do that anymore.
+So I transferred to Barnard because I knew I could live off-campus in New York City.

-And then between my junior and senior years, I met a man who became my first husband.
+And then between my junior and senior years, I met the man who became my first husband, Michael Weil.
 I quickly got pregnant, and I was pregnant during my senior year in college.
-And my son, who became a doctor, was born the last day of classes of my senior year, and I ended up taking my exams later.
-Then I had another child, another son.
-I majored in philosophy, which was very useful.
-And about six years later, my husband decided that he didn’t want to be married to me anymore.
-So, at the age of 25, I was left with a BA in Philosophy and two children, ages three and five, living in New York City, and didn’t quite know what to do with myself.
+My son Joshua (who became a doctor, of course) was born the last day of classes that year, so I ended up taking my exams in the fall.
+Then we had another child, another son, Colin.
+I majored in philosophy, which was very useful (!).
+About six years later, my husband decided that he didn’t want to be married to me anymore.
+So, at the age of 25, I was left with a BA in philosophy and two children, ages three and five, living in New York City, and didn’t quite know what to do with myself.
 In came the women’s movement, which basically saved my life.

 JW: What did you join?

-SM: Well, I had been active in the civil rights movement, I had marched around, and my husband and I had both been very active in the anti-war movement.
+SM: I had been active in the civil rights movement, I had marched around, and my husband and I had both been very active in the anti-war movement.
 But of course, for a White Jewish person, those movements were about other people.
 I was a woman, so I wasn’t worried about the draft.
-I was a White person, so I wasn’t worried; I was concerned about civil rights, but it didn’t directly have anything to do with me.
+I was a White person, so I wasn’t worried about racial discrimination (though I had experienced some subtle forms of antisemitism, but wasn’t so aware of that at the time).
+So I was concerned about civil rights, but it didn’t directly have anything to do with me.

 But the women’s movement absolutely spoke to my own situation.
-I had met a number of other women activists through those other movements, and I was very active in Women’s Strike for Peace, which was an organization that was very prominent.
+I had met a number of other women activists through those other movements, and I was very involved in Women Strike for Peace, an organization that was very prominent at the time.
 Through those connections, I got to the women’s movement.
-I can’t remember exactly how I came to my first consciousness raising group, but I did, and it was timed perfectly to help me deal with my own personal situation.
-Help me develop an identity, a sense of who I was, made me feel important, made me feel competent.
-I had had a few secretarial jobs.
-I got some more meaningful jobs, and eventually, it helped me decide to go on to graduate school.
+I can’t remember exactly how I came to my first consciousness-raising group, but I did, and it was timed perfectly to help me deal with my own personal situation.
+It enabled me develop an identity, a sense of who I was, made me feel important, competent.
+I had had a few secretarial jobs, though I never got very far because I was a lousy typist.
+I got some more meaningful jobs, and eventually, I decided to go on to graduate school.

-My friend Charlotte Chidi was taking that course, and she asked Myra if I could sit in on it, and Myra kindly said that I could, and so I did.
-One of the books we read was Portnoy’s Complaint by Philip Roth, and Charlotte, who was also Jewish, and I, were very disturbed by the images of the Jewish mother and the Jewish princess.
-She and I wrote a paper for that class.
+It was my friend Charlotte Sheedy who was taking that course, and she asked Myra if I could sit in on it, and Myra kindly said that I could.
+One of the books we read was Portnoy’s Complaint by Philip Roth, and Charlotte, who was also Jewish, and I, were very disturbed by the images of the Jewish mother and the Jewish princess in that novel.
+She and I wrote a paper on Roth for the course class.
 Charlotte had connections in publishing, and so she got us a contract to write what became my first book, The Jewish Woman in America.

 JW: Oh, my goodness.
 I need to have that.

-SM: You need to have it.
-You do indeed.
-That was published in 1976.
-That was my first book.
-In the meantime, I had started a relationship with someone else who was in graduate school in sociology at Berkeley, and I had moved out to Berkeley with my two kids.
-I got to know all these graduate students, and I realized that I was just as smart as they were and I could be going on to graduate school.
+SM: You need to have it, you do indeed.
+That was published in 1976, and it was my first book.
+In the meantime, I had started a relationship with a man who was in graduate school in sociology at Berkeley, and I had moved out to Berkeley with my two kids to be with him.
+Through him, I got to know all these graduate students, and I realized that I was just as smart as they were and I could be going on to graduate school.

-First, I went to San Francisco State, and I got a master’s in English.
+First, I went to San Francisco State, where I got a master’s in English.
 My master’s thesis was on the image of women in American Jewish literature, not just Portnoy’s Complaint.
-I sat on my couch in Oakland, California, and I read every American Jewish novel that I could lay my hands on.
-20, 30, however many there were at that point.
-Again, Charlotte and I were co-authors authoring the book at that point.
+I sat on my couch in Oakland, California and read every American Jewish novel that I could lay my hands on—twenty, thirty, however many there were at that point.
+Again, Charlotte and I were co-authors working on the book at that point.

-We had also roped in a woman named Paula Hyman, who became a very well-known American Jewish historian who was getting her PhD at Columbia, and she became our co-author on the Jewish Women in America.
+We had also roped in a woman named Paula Hyman, who became a very well-known American Jewish historian.
+She was getting her PhD at Columbia, and she became our co-author on The Jewish Woman in America.
 Her advisor at Columbia was very disturbed that she was working on American Jewish women.
 He thought it was going to be a detriment to her career, and he strongly advised her not to participate in this collaboration.
-But we supported her, and kept her in, and she stuck with us.
-Paula did the historical parts.
-I did the literary analysis part.
-Charlotte did the color writing.
-She had a very good sense of humor and great writing style, and she whipped it into shape, so it became a trade book.
+But we supported her and kept her in, and she stuck with us.
+Paula did the historical parts, I did the literary analysis and Charlotte did the color writing.
+She had a very good sense of humor and great writing style, and she whipped the manuscript into shape, so it became a trade book, published by Dial Press.

-My part of it was my master’s thesis at San Francisco State, but by that point, I decided I wanted to go on and get a PhD.
-I knew people in sociology, I had been doing literary analysis through Paula and I was getting to know a lot more about history.
-I somehow came to know about the field of American studies, which is interdisciplinary, and I thought that would be a good home for me.
+My part of the book also became my master’s thesis at San Francisco State, but by that point, I decided I wanted to go on and get a PhD.
+I knew people in sociology, I had been doing literary analysis for the book, and through Paula I was getting to know a lot more about history.
+I somehow learned about the field of American Studies, which is interdisciplinary, and I thought that would be a good home for me.

-I applied to various PhD programs at various places in American Studies.
-The place that won the jackpot was Indiana University, which offered me the biggest fellowship.
-Having lived on both coasts, I wound up in the Midwest in Bloomington, Indiana, where I was not a happy camper.
+I applied to various PhD programs in American Studies, and the place that won the jackpot was Indiana University, which offered me the biggest fellowship.
+Having lived on both coasts, I wound up in the Midwest, in Bloomington, Indiana, where I was not a happy camper.
 I felt very landlocked, culturally deprived.
-And as it happened, my kids ended up staying with their father, who had by that time moved to California.
+And as it happened, my kids ended up staying with their father, who had by that time had also moved to California.

-So, I went off to graduate school by myself, a single mom, but not living with my kids.
-I stayed in Bloomington for I think two years.
-Then I decided to transfer again, and I transferred to Brown University in Providence to the PhD program there, which happened to have a very good women’s historian, Mary Jo Buhl, who was one of the pioneering women’s historians, and I knew that I could pursue women’s history there.
+So, I went off to graduate school by myself, a single mom but not living with my kids.
+I stayed in Bloomington for two years and then I decided to transfer again, this time to Brown University, which happened to have a very good women’s historian, Mari Jo Buhle, one of the pioneers in the field,, so I knew that I could pursue women’s history there.

-I was taking classes in Providence, but I was living in Cambridge, Massachusetts.
-When I was there, I met my second and current husband, Jeffrey Herf, who is also a historian, but he’s a German historian.
-His focus is on the Holocaust, the post Holocaust period, and especially on German Jewish relations.
+I was taking classes in Providence, but I was living in Cambridge, Massachusetts, and it was there that I met my second and current husband, Jeffrey Herf, who is also a historian, of modern Germany.
+His focus is on the Holocaust, the post-Holocaust period, and especially on German-Jewish relations.
 We were both impecunious graduate students living in Cambridge.
 He’s younger than I am, and he wanted to have a child.
 And so, I became pregnant with my third child, my daughter, who was born in 1982.

-We were so poor that we had to choose between housing and childcare.
-By that point, we were also both teaching at Harvard as adjuncts.
-We were able to live as resident tutors in one of the dormitories at Harvard, and they gave us a free apartment and free food.
-That was the only way we could afford to pay for childcare.
-Our daughter was sort of the little darling of this dorm until she got chicken pox in the spring of her third year.
-Most of the kids in the house had had chicken pox, but the few that didn’t caught it from her and several people showed up at graduation with red spots all over their faces.
-But that was a godsend.
+We were so poor that we had to choose between housing and child care.
+By that point, we were both teaching at Harvard as adjuncts.
+We were able to live as resident tutors in one of the “houses” (dormitories) at Harvard, and they gave us a free apartment and free food.
+That was the only way we could afford to pay for child care.
+Our daughter was sort of the little darling of the house until she got chicken pox in the spring of her third year.
+Most of the students in the house had had chicken pox, but the few that didn’t caught it from her and several people showed up at graduation with red spots all over their faces.
+But that place—Adams House–was a godsend.
 It was really a saving grace.

-Harvard was a terrific, absolutely terrific place for us to be for many, many reasons.
-First of all, teaching there and teaching the students there, was a real privilege and very exciting.
-I was finishing up my PhD at Brown, writing my thesis and so forth.
-But I was teaching first in an interdisciplinary program called History and Literature, and I was able to specialize in women’s history and women’s literature.
+Harvard was a terrific, absolutely terrific, place for us to be for many, many reasons.
+First of all, teaching the students there, and having a chance to work closely with the faculty, was a real privilege and very exciting.
+I was finishing up my PhD at Brown, writing my thesis and so forth, but I was teaching in an interdisciplinary program called History and Literature, where I was able to specialize in women’s history and women’s literature.

-I got to know a woman named Susan Solomon, who was a full professor in French and Comp Lit, and she wanted to start a women’s studies program at Harvard.
-Harvard did not have a Women’s Studies program at that point.
-I always say Harvard’s motto should be, “The first should be last” when it comes to women’s studies.
-Most of the other Ivy League schools had developed Women’s Studies by then, but not Harvard.
+I got to know a woman named Susan Suleiman, who was a full professor in French and Comp Lit, and she wanted to start a women’s studies program.
+Harvard did not have such a program at that point.
+(I always say Harvard’s motto should be, “The first should be last when it comes to women’s studies.
+Most of the other Ivy League schools had established women’s studies by then, but not Harvard.)

-Anyway, I worked with Susan.
-She was the general, and I was her lieutenant in developing a Women’s Studies program, and once it was up and going, she was the director of it, and I was the head tutor.
-I was kind of her assistant in running the program.
-We did that for several years, and it took off and it was very successful.
+Anyway, I worked with Susan to develop Women’s Studies.
+She was the general, persuading the rest of the faculty, and I was her lieutenant, working behind the scenes.
+Once the program was up and going, she became its director, and I served as head tutor,–her assistant in running the program.
+We did that for several years, and it took off and became very successful.

 JW: Let me stop you a minute and ask you, what issues did you cover in this program?

-SM: Well, it was an academic program, so there were courses on Women in Literature, various literatures, and there were courses in history.
-Mostly, it was Susan and me.
-Then there were people in other departments who were doing various kinds of women’s studies.
-Research and teaching had joint appointments in Women’s Studies, so if you wanted to major in Women’s Studies at Harvard, we had a few core courses that were taught by the department; by me and Susan mostly, sort of an intro to women’s studies, but then people would take courses in other departments that were cross-listed.
-It was History, Sociology, Anthropology, Literature.
-I don’t think we had very much in Women in Science at that point, so, it was mostly in the Humanities and Social Sciences.
+SM: Well, it was an academic program, so there were courses on women in literature–various literatures–and in history.
+If you wanted to major in Women’s Studies at Harvard, we had a few core introductory courses that were offered by the program itself, taught mostly by Susan and me, but then students would take courses in other departments that were cross-listed, primarily in History, Sociology, Anthropology, the various Language and Literature departments.
+I don’t think we had very much on women in science at that point; the courses were mostly in the Humanities and Social Sciences.

-In the meantime, I had finished my dissertation at Brown, and besides my courses with Mary Joe on Women’s History in general, I had taken some courses in History with a professor named James Patterson, who did the History of American Social Policy and I became very interested in that, and bringing a feminist perspective to social policy.
-Of course, given my own situation, I was very interested in the issue of childcare, so I wrote my dissertation on the history of childcare, or as it happened, no childcare.
-And generally, on the development of the welfare state in the US and its impact on women, but I was especially interested in the issue of childcare.
+In the meantime, I had finished my dissertation at Brown.
+Besides my courses with Mari Jo on women’s history, I had taken some courses in history with a professor named James Patterson, who did the history of American social policy and I became very interested in that, and in bringing a feminist perspective to social policy.
+Of course, given my own situation, I was very interested in the issue of child care, so I wrote my dissertation on the history of child care, or as it happened, no child care.
+And generally, on the development of the welfare state in the U.S. and its impact on women, but I was focused on child care.

-So, I finished my dissertation, and also while I was writing it, one of the opportunities I had at Harvard was to become affiliated with something there called The Center for European Studies, partly through my husband, because he was doing German History and he was involved there.
-But they had different study groups and one of the study groups was on women’s history and women’s current situation.
+As I was working on my dissertation, one of the opportunities I had at Harvard was to become affiliated with a program there called the Center for European Studies, partly through my husband, because he was doing German history and was involved there.
+But they had different study groups, and one of them was on women’s history and women’s current situation.

-And so, through that connection, I got to know a lot about women’s situation and about welfare states all around Europe, and began to develop a comparative perspective.
-And I had the opportunity to interact with a lot of people who were working on women in welfare states in a lot of other countries.
+Through that connection, I got to know a lot about women’s situation and about welfare states more generally around Europe, and I began to develop a comparative perspective.
+And I had the opportunity to interact with people who were working on women in welfare states in many other countries, and with them, developed a network that would serve as a wonderful intellectual resource in years to come.

-One of the things I understood was that a number of the European countries which did have robust welfare states, also had robust childcare programs.
-Especially the Scandinavian countries, but also France and to a certain extent, Britain and other places.
-And so, unlike a lot of other American historians, I began to develop a comparative perspective on the US.
-So, I was interested in women, gender, welfare states, and a comparative perspective on US policy.
+One of the things I understood was that a number of the European countries which did have robust welfare states also had robust child care programs.
+Especially the Scandinavian countries, but also France and, to a certain extent, Britain as well as other places.
+And so, unlike a lot of other American historians, I began to develop a comparative perspective on women, gender, social policy and welfare states in the U.S. and beyond.

-Anyway, I finished my dissertation and I started going on the job market.
-My husband had also finished his dissertation, and he was on the job market.
-I was in a tenure track job in US Women’s History at the University of Illinois in Urbana, Champaign.
-So, there I was, back to the Midwest, but this time I had a very good job, and it was really one of the last major research universities at that point.
+By this time (1986), my husband and I had both finished our dissertations and we started going on the job market.
+I was offered a tenure-track job in U.S. women’s history at the University of Illinois in Urbana-Champaign.
+So, there I was, back to the Midwest, but this time I had a very good job, and it was really one of the last major research universities that didn’t have a women’s historian at that point, so I considered myself to be very fortunate.

-Over the course of this period and in the subsequent years, I’ve written, or co-edited, or co-authored, 11 books in various aspects of women’s history and women’s studies, with this special focus on social policy.
-Partly in the childcare book but also in a separate book, I focused a lot on the issue of women in war, and the ways in which women were positioned in war.
-Very rarely as fighters, but in support positions, and the impact that had on their social and political status.
+Over the course of this period and in the subsequent years, I’ve written, or co-edited, or co-authored, eleven books in various aspects of women’s history and women’s studies, with this special focus on social policy, moving from child care to elder care in the process.
+Partly in the child care book but also in a separate book, I focused a lot on the issue of women in war, and the ways in which women were positioned in war–very rarely as fighters, but in support positions, and the impact that had on their social and political status.

-That was something that could have been a model for childcare subsequently.
-But of course, in the postwar period, that didn’t happen.
-Women were urged to go back home.
-The childcare centers were shut down.
-When women went back into the labor force, starting in the wake of the women’s movement, in the wake of second-wave feminism, they had to do it largely without the support of public safety.
+Those could have been a model for child care subsequently, but of course, in the postwar period, that didn’t happen.
+Women were urged to go back home, and the federally supported child care centers were shut down.
+In the 1960s and early ‘70s, when women went back into the labor force, starting in the wake of the women’s movement and second-wave feminism, they had to do it largely without the support of public child care.

 JW: And still don’t have the support.